 13- Have Fun On A Craft Beer Crawl

 Austin is known for its craft breweries in the beer world, such as Austin Beerworks, Hold Out Brewing, Live Oak Brewing Co. and Zilker Brewing Co.

-One of the fun activities in Austin at night is to visit different breweries and taste a variety of locally crafted beers.
+One of the fun activities in Austin at night is visiting different breweries and tasting various locally crafted beers.

 However, the crown jewel in Austin’s craft beer crown has to be the Jester King Brewery, which is a 30-minute drive from Austin in Dripping Springs and is still very much considered part of the Austin group of breweries.